mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 We again see the `::` symbol, which means "has type".
 We see the Bool type mentioned twice.
 The only new symbol here is `->`.
 As you probably expect, `<something> -> <something else>` reads as "function from \<something\> to \<something else\>".

-So the output that we got from `ghci` can be read as "not has type function from Bool to Bool".
-Or more naturally "not **is** a function from Bool to Bool".
+So the output that we got from `ghci` can be read as "not has the type of function from Bool to Bool".
+Or, more naturally, "not *is* a function from Bool to Bool".

 This shouldn't be surprising.
 When we call `not` on a Bool value, we expect to see the Bool value as a result.
-If we called `not True` and got `15` as an answer, we would be extremely confused.
+If we called `not True` and got `15` as an answer, we would be extremely confused, wouldn't we?

-#### Writing your own functions
+#### Writing Functions

 At this point I would like to prove to you that there is nothing magical about `not`.
 If it's just a regular function, you should be able to write it by yourself, right?